hassanlougithub/FirecovNet_data/README.md

 ![image](https://user-images.githubusercontent.com/57661230/203859616-622b499e-874a-454f-9cf1-749e27487733.png)

-**If you have used the codes in your research works, we would appreciate citation to the paper mentioned before:**
+**If you have used the codes in your research works, we would appreciate citation to our paper:**

 *L. Hassanlou, S. Meshgini, R. Afrouzian, A. Farzamnia, and E. G. Moung, “FirecovNet: A Novel, Lightweight, and Fast Deep Learning-Based Network for Detecting COVID-19 Patients Using Chest X-rays,” Electronics, vol. 11, no. 19, p.
 3068, Sep.
 2022, doi: 10.3390/electronics11193068.*